akkartik/text.love/README.md

 * https://codeberg.org/akkartik/view.love -- a stripped down version without
   support for modifying files; useful starting point for some forks.
+* https://codeberg.org/akkartik/pong.love -- a fairly minimal example app that
+  can edit and debug its own source code.

 ## Feedback